At Groundswell Center we are committed to the creation of an equitable local food system– one that truly works for all of us.

 We know that many of the current injustices that exist within our food system, such as land theft, lack of access to land, food apartheid neighborhoods, diet related health problems, and farmworker exploitation are rooted in race and class disparities, and that all too often the voices of people of color and poor or low-income people are excluded from the mainstream food movement.

-The Groundswell staff and board are committed to listening to those most impacted by food injustice, to being honest about how white supremacy and exploitation have fundamentally shaped the agricultural history of the U.S., to furthering our own education on how to build a just and equitable food system and supporting our community to do the same, to honoring local knowledge, and to taking appropriate action to support, deepen or create local food justice.
+The Groundswell staff and leadership are committed to listening to those most impacted by food injustice, to being honest about how white supremacy and exploitation have fundamentally shaped the agricultural history of the U.S., to furthering our own education on how to build a just and equitable food system and supporting our community to do the same, to honoring local knowledge, and to taking appropriate action to support, deepen or create local food justice.

 We are committed to incorporating the needs, assets and perspectives of people and communities of color into the design and implementation of inclusive programming, organizational culture and policies.